 Element and its neighbours within n topological steps, either in a constrained or an unconstrained way.

-Therefore, we can define subsets of RF as measurable entities of urban form based on fundamental elements and topological scales.
+Therefore, we can define subsets of relational framework as measurable entities of urban form based on fundamental elements and topological scales.

 Subsets are overlapping, reusing each element within all relevant relations.